 Assessment is done both in formal psychological testing and intake diagnostic evaluations.
 Referrals for psychological evaluation typically come from therapists, psychiatrists, and/or family members.
 The questions include requests for diagnostic clarification, the influence of cognitive factors on the child’s functioning or treatment progress, and recommendations for getting therapy “unstuck.”
-The fellow conducts the testing and provides feedback to the clinical team, the child and the family.
+The fellow conducts the testing and provides feedback to the clinical team, the child and the family, and also supervises doctoral interns and has time allotted for research projects.
+The COVID-19 outbreak has necessarily limited the number of psychological assessments that are completed by postdoctoral fellows due to constraints on face-to-face appointments.
+Currently, assessments are conducted online and remotely, though there may be opportunities for on-site assessments during the course of the training year.

 The fellow regularly performs intake evaluations to assess clients’ diagnoses and treatment needs.
 These diagnostic interview reports are then used to assign clients to evidence-based or other treatment modalities that are matched to the client’s presenting concerns.